A discrete event simulator for policy evaluation in liver allocation in Eurotransplant: Case studies: the impact of modifying ELAS allocation rules

-For instance, with the combined \textit{slowest} and \textit{lowered} policy (final column of Table \ref{tab:effect_BeLIAC_nse_policies}) on average 33 (+8.1\%) extra candidates without exception points are transplanted.
-With this policy, 18 waitlist deaths (-14.2\%) could have been prevented over the simulation period, which corresponds to 3-4 waitlist deaths per year.
-The cost of this policy change is that we see a slight increase in the number of waitlist removals for exception patients, with on average 1-2 extra exception patients per year removed because they became unfit for transplantation, or because they had HCC / cancer.
+The greatest effects are sorted by the combined \emph{slowest} and \emph{lowered} policy (final column), with which on average 20 (+5\%) extra candidates without exception points are transplanted.
+According to the simulation results, this policy could have avoided 12 waiting list deaths in non-exception candidates (-10\%), which corresponds to 3 waiting list deaths per year.
+The cost of this policy change is that we see a slight increase in the number of waiting list removals for exception patients, with on average 1--2 extra exception patients per year removed because they became unfit for transplantation, or because they had HCC / cancer.
+This information can be used to inform BeLIAC discussions on how the exception point system should be revised.